Basit-Mahmood/spring-authorization-server-spring-boot-3/README.md

 1) It is using JPA instead of JDBC
 2) All projects are now using Spring Boot 3 with base Java version 17
-3) For Spring Boot 3 it is using Athorization server version 1.0.0
+3) For Spring Boot 3 it is using Authorization server version 1.0.2
 4) Instead of creating the Oauth2 authorization server client in code.
 Now a database script is using.
 From the database it loads the clients and then clients converted to Registered Clients.
 5) Instead of one application.properties file.
 Properties files are now split.
 The split properties files are now importing in application.properties file

-Note:
-   When I was runnung the project then org.thymeleaf.extras:thymeleaf-extras-springsecurity6 was not downloading to my local gradle cache.
-I tried it several times. delete the local cahche but the result was same.
-So I manually downloaded it and use it.
-In the build.gradle file of SpringAuthorizationServer and
-   SpringOAuthClient.
-You can check the comments.

 The main classes are OAuth2ResourceOwnerPasswordAuthenticationConverter, OAuth2ResourceOwnerPasswordAuthenticationToken and OAuth2ResourceOwnerPasswordAuthenticationProvider.
 These classes are present in SpringAuthorizationServer in package oauth2.authentication.